arcticmatt/pencil-flip/content/Caltech/walkability.md

 hard problem set, to get free food, or perhaps to attend the infamous “ab night.”
 It is certainly the rare occasion when one voluntarily undergoes a trip to Avery.

 This is not a knock on Avery house.
-In fact, all the houses are fine houses.
+All the houses are alright.
 It is merely an observation on the extreme endurance one must possess in order to walk “one Avery.”
 I shudder to even think of those brave souls that attempt the walk to off-campus housing.